International Life is life lived internationally.

 An international life is often compared to a roller-coaster ride: like something that happens to us, we can't get out and we need to stay put until the end...

-In my cultural consulting and coaching I focus on all these aspects and to work on the expectations we all have, because the main reason for international life failure is when expectations are not met.
+In my cultural consulting I focus on all these aspects and help people work on the expectations they have, because the main reason for international life failure are expectations that are not met.